Navigation

 5. Deprive a student of the student's right to an equal educational opportunity, in whole or in part, by a school district without due process of law.

-The district will periodically review and further develop this policy and procedure with the participation of school personnel, students, parents, families, and the community.
-As part of this development and review process, the district will use disaggregated data collected under RCW 28A.300.042 to monitor the impact of student discipline practices as well as to improve fairness and equity in the administration of student discipline.
+The district will develop and periodically review a discretionary and nondiscretionary discipline policy and procedure.
+During the development and review, the district must use disaggregated data collected under RCW 28A.300.042 to monitor the impact of the district’s discipline policy, procedure, and practices and update its policy and procedure to improve fairness and equity in the administration of discipline.

 The district will make the current version of this policy and procedure available to families and the community.
 The district will annually provide this policy and procedure to all district personnel, students, parents, and families, which may require language assistance for students and parents with limited-English proficiency under Title VI of the Civil Rights Act of 1964.